haltosan/vpn/README.md

 ### Setup
 **Client**

-The system requires no instilation (past the tools).
-To use the sysem, the config file has to be properly setup.
+The system requires no instillation (past the tools).
+To use the system, the config file has to be properly setup.
 * lhost - Local host (client ip)
 * lmac - Local mac (client mac address)
 * rhost - Remote host (server ip)